red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-actions.rst

     Gesture: Thumbs up

-As you might have already noticed, this is very similar to the example we saw in the introduction example `introduction/interaction_sequence/main.co`.
-The difference is that we have more temporal control and will only start matching user input when the bot has completed the utterance.
-Note also, how the interaction pattern is completed only once the second bot utterance action and the bot gesture action have both finished.
+As you might have already noticed, this is very similar to the example we saw in `introduction/interaction_sequence/main.co`.
+The difference is that we have more temporal control and will only start matching user input once the bot has completed the utterance.
+Note also how the interaction pattern is completed only once the second bot utterance action and the bot gesture action have both finished.

 ----------------------------------------
 `Await` an Action